Tuition Refund for All Programs (Buyer’s Right to Cancel)

 The Student’s start date through the last date of attendance will determine the percentage of program completion, and the applicable percentage will be applied to the formula used in the refund calculation as stated below.
 The percentage of program completion is calculated by dividing the number of days comprising the period of enrollment in which the Student has been charged into the number of days completed in that period as of the last recorded day of attendance by the Student.

-Once the Student begins classes, the registration fee is non-refundable, and the following refund policy applies:
+Once the Student begins classes, the application and registration fee is non-refundable, and the following refund policy applies:

 |Amount of Course Completed||Refundable Tuition|